 Questions About Germany

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers seeking educational experiences as a couple or as a solo traveller.
+Providing adventure and educational programs for small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Germany that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Germany or our other tours.

 Germany (official name: Federal Republic of Germany or Bundesrepublik Deutschland) is located in north-central Europe, bordering (north to west) Denmark, Poland, the Czech Republic, Austria, Switzerland, France, Luxembourg, Belgium, and the Netherlands.
 The capital is Berlin.

 Germany is one of Europe’s largest countries and the second most populous European state, after Russia.
 While various Germanic tribes has occupied the region that is now Germany since antiquity, occupying west of the Rhine River by the time of Julius Caesar, the modern German state was born only in the 19th century, when the German Empire (Second Reich) came into being under Prussian Prime Minister Otto von Bismarck.